Your Pacific Northwest questions answered.

 To get a sense of what these adventurous, open-ended days are like, spend some time reading our Daily Expedition Reports, which are reports from our staff on the highlights of each day.
 These are archived on our website for your reference.

 No, this is a very tranquil and easygoing expedition.
-There are options to bike, hike and kayak, but they can be enjoyed at a pace that is comfortable for you.
-You do need to be able to get in and out of an expedition landing craft.
+There are options to hike and kayak, but they can be enjoyed at a pace that is comfortable for you.
+You do need to be able to get in and out of a Zodiac.

 Yes.
 We will always have a few varieties of hikes, from leisurely paced to medium to fast.
 Options will be outlined and described by the expedition leader before your excursions begin.
 We will also offer expedition landing craft cruises if none of the hiking options appeal to you.